sleepingkingstudios/incunabulum/collections/_adventures/wellspring/05-dream-lanterns.md

   - name: Pierre
     details: |
       A woodcutter in the Bronzewood.
 The Silverstone Players helped rescue his camp from marauding giant-kin.
+  - name: Wim Spence
+    details: |
+      One of Mo's professors at the Arcane Order.
+Professor Spence mentioned that another student had asked questions about dream magic a few months prior.
 outcome: |
   To be determined...
 rewards: |